 Hazardous Waste Management Program

-Murray State University established the Office of Environmental Safety and Health (ESH) in the fall of 1990.
-Part of its responsibilities is the orderly disposal of chemical wastes which are deemed hazardous by the Environmental Protection Agency.
+Part of ESH's responsibilities is the orderly disposal of chemical wastes which are deemed hazardous by the Environmental Protection Agency.
 Proper chemical waste storage depends upon the individuals generating the waste until ESH can pick it up.

 Once the waste is picked up, it is taken to a centralized storage area.
 There the waste is stored or bulked into other waste streams until arrangements can be made with a hazardous waste disposal firm for removal from campus.
 Most of the waste generated on campus is sent off site and burned for energy recovery or incinerated in furnaces approved by the EPA.

 The cost for the disposal of hazardous waste is budgeted through the Department for Facilities Management.
 No charges are currently assessed to the departments for the disposal of waste regulated under the EPA Resource Conservation and Recovery Act (RCRA).
 Radioactive waste is not included in this arrangement.

 Improper storage of hazardous waste by the individuals who generate the waste can result in a fine being levied against the University.
 The EPA performs unannounced periodic inspections of the University and fines for dirty catch containers, open tops, and mislabeling have been known to be as high has $10,000.
 Fines against satellite collection centers will not be paid by ESH.